 Bungie hired me in 2015 to create the campaign for what would eventually become Destiny 2.
 I led a months-long room where we broke the story down, but the writing effort for the entire project was more collaborative and eclectic.
 During my 3 1/2 years on Destiny, Destiny 2, and their many expansions and seasons, I wrote for cinematics, grimoire cards, mission dialogue, flavor text, and everything in between.

-Even with the work I've done for five-star franchises like Marvel, DC, and Transformers, this is still the most widely seen writing of mine.
-It was a joy and a privilege to create alongside such incredible writers and hundreds of other developers — and a thrill to hear my words come to life through (among many others) Morena Baccarin, Oded Fehr, Bill Nighy, Nathan Fillion, Lennie James, Shoreh Aghdashloo, and the late Lance Reddick.
+Despite I've done for five-star franchises like Marvel, DC, and Transformers, this is still the most widely seen writing of mine.
+It was a joy and a privilege to create alongside such incredible writers and hundreds of other developers — and a thrill to hear my words come to life through (among many others) Morena Baccarin, Oded Fehr, Bill Nighy, Nathan Fillion, Lennie James, Shohreh Aghdashloo, and the late Lance Reddick.

 Writing Samples →